Alessandro Milesi (footballer)

-Alessandro Milesi (born 21 December 1999) is a Peruvian professional footballer currently playing as a defender or midfielder for Club Cusco FC in Cusco, a team competing in Peruvian First Division.
+Alessandro Milesi (born 21 December 1999) is a Peruvian professional footballer currently playing with Miami F.C. in the USL Championship League.
+He is a left-footed defensive player who typically plays left wing-back but can also play center back.

 Career

 He spent two years with the under-19 team of Brescia.
 During the 2018–19 season, Milesi trained with Brescia's senior squad and was named to the bench for two Serie B matches.
+While with the team, they won the Italian Second Division Championship in 2018.

 In February 2019, he was loaned to Sicula Leonzio in Serie C, making two appearances against Vibonese and Casertana.

 In September 2019, he signed a three-month contract with Miami FC in the newly-formed National Independent Soccer Association.

 In July 2020, he signed a one-year contract with Sliema Wanderers in the Maltese Premier League where he played 23 matches and scored two goals.

-In 2021, he signed for San Martin in Lima Peru where he had 5 appearances before suffering an ACL rupture.
+In 2021, he signed for Deportivo San Martin in Lima, Peru where he had 5 appearances before suffering an ACL rupture.

 On 15 December 2022, he joined Club Atlético Grau in Piura, a team which competes in Peruvian 1st Division.

 On 15 December 2023, he joined Alianza Atletico in Sullana, which competes in Peruvian 1st Division.

-On 15 December 2024, he joined Cusco FC in Cusco, which competes in Peruvian 1st Division and qualified for local Peruvian playoffs of Copa Sudamericana.
+On 15 December 2024, he joined Cusco FC in Cusco, Peru which competes in Peruvian 1st Division and qualified for local Peruvian playoffs of Copa Sudamericana.
+He played as a defender or midfielder.
+He played 18 games in the Liga 1 and accrued over 400 minutes played.

+On 31 December 2025, he joined Miami F.C. as a left wing-back.
+He is a regular starter in the Championship season and scored 2 goals, including Miami F.C.'s first goal of the 2026 season, against Louisville F.C.

 International career

 Alessandro was born in Lima, Peru, to Italian parents and spent most of his life in the United States.
 Consequently, he holds Peruvian, Italian and American nationality.

-He was part of the Peru under-15 side that won the gold medal in the 2014 Youth Olympics.
+He was part of the Peru under-15 team that won the gold medal in the 2014 Youth Olympics in China.
 He also appeared for the Peru under-20 team at the 2019 South American Youth Football Championship.